 • Initial Fee: Transfer transactions do not vary by territory size.
 Instead, there is a flat $20,000 fee.
 A laptop computer is not included with this fee.

-The remaining training (which is required by a minimum of one person on the Franchise Agreement) includes:
+The remaining training (which is required for the main Bread Company operator) includes:

 o 5 days of Made-To-Order School in Montana;